TezosTaqueria/taqueria/taqueria-plugin-flextesa/README.md

 A string value which accepts valid Tezos protocol hashes.
 This value will configure the sandbox to run a particular version of the Tezos network which can be used for testing upcoming network changes

 Currently availble protocols are:
-- Hangzhou `PtHangz2aRngywmSRGGvrcTyMbbdpWdpFKuS4uMWxg2RaH9i1qx`
+- Jakarta `PtJakart2xVj7pYXJBXrqHgd82rdkLey5ZeeGwDgPp9rhQUbSqY`
-- Ithaca   `Psithaca2MLRFYargivpo7YvUr7wUDqyxrdhC5CQq78mRvimz6A`
+- Kathmandu   `PtKathmankSpLLDALzWw7CGD2j2MtyveTwboEYokqUCP4a1LxMg`

 #### 'rpcUrl'